 There is no doubt that any stay abroad adds a little bonus to your CV.
-Potential employers will always presume that you have broadened your horizon, that you have learned intercultural skills and that you have learned additional techniques.
+Potential employers will always presume that you have broadened your horizon, learned intercultural skills, and studied additional techniques.

-Unfortunately, most PhD supervisors are not in favor of sending their PhD students to another lab for a number of reasons:
+Unfortunately, most PhD supervisors are not in favor of sending their PhD students to another lab for several reasons:

-- It is rather challenging to produce publishable data during short stays, thus, many supervisors are afraid that this time may be lost.
-However, theoretically it may be a productive way to build up relationships with other labs.
+It is rather challenging to produce publishable data during short stays.
+Thus, many supervisors are afraid that this time may be lost.
+However, theoretically, it may be a productive way to build relationships with other labs.

-- The PhD student is not available for the daily/weekly duties in the home lab such as cleaning benches, checking cells or taking care of experiments during the weekend.
-Thus, this work has to be done by other lab members who often show only limited enthusiasm to increase their workload.
+The supervisor pays you – but you work for somebody else.
+You are not available for the daily/weekly duties in the home lab, such as cleaning benches, checking cells, or taking care of experiments during the weekend.
+Thus, other lab members must do this work, who often show only limited enthusiasm to increase their workload.

-Thus, there must be very good reasons for a short stay abroad during the PhD period.
-One of the most convincing reasons may be that the PhD student learns a new technique or method which can then be transferred to the home lab.
+Thus, there must be compelling reasons for a short stay abroad during the PhD period.
+There are also important reasons NOT to go abroad.
+These should always be considered and compared to the factors that increase your market value for a career in science.
+One of the most convincing reasons may be that you learn a new technique or method, which can then be transferred to the home lab.

 - Free PhD programs versus fully funded PhD programs